As the CoVid-19 pandemic continues to grow, more and more WordCamps worldwide are being canceled.

 As early as February 2020, WordCamp Asia was canceled due to the severe spread of CoVid-19 in Asia at the time.

-We wrote about this in an article on February 12, 2020.
+We wrote about it in this article on February 14, 2020.

 WordCamp cancellations are spreading